Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Introduction

+Exponentially accurate estimates for PDEs, albeit without reference to a Hamiltonian structure, have also been obtained in the context of homogenization of linear elliptic problems for Gevrey regular data \cite{KMS}, while a result for homogenization up to all orders for nonlinear elliptic PDEs can be found in \cite{CS04}.

 The paper is structured as follows.
-In Section \ref{s.ode} we review backward error analysis for symplectic discretizations of Hamiltonian ODEs.
-In Section \ref{s.pde} we introduce in more detail the class of semilinear Hamiltonian PDEs for which we carry out our error analysis and show that the semilinear wave equation and the nonlinear Schr\"odinger equation belong to this class.
-In Section \ref{s.rk} we introduce A-stable symplectic Runge--Kutta methods which are well-defined on Hilbert spaces.
-In Section~\ref{s.bea}, we present and prove our main results, Theorem~\ref{t.GenMain} on approximate energy conservation of symplectic A-stable Runge-Kutta methods, as described in Section~\ref{s.rk}, applied to the class of PDEs introduced in Section \ref{s.pde}.
+Section~\ref{s.pde} defines the precise class of semilinear Hamiltonian PDEs which we study in this paper.
+This class includes the semilinear wave equation and the nonlinear Schr\"odinger equation.
+In Section~\ref{s.rk}, we introduce A-stable symplectic Runge--Kutta methods.
+These methods are well-defined on Hilbert spaces when applied to a semilinear PDE of the class considered.
+In Section~\ref{s.bea}, we present and prove our main result, Theorem~\ref{t.GenMain}, on approximate Hamiltonian interpolation of the time-$h$ map of such Runge--Kutta methods.
+Finally, in Section~\ref{s.LowerEst}, we given an example of a nonlinear Schr\"odinger equation in Fourier space which shows that Gevrey regular initial data are necessary for an exponentially accurate embedding of a symplectic Runge--Kutta method into a flow.